Corporate secretarial compliance in Singapore: Setting your Private Limited Company up for success

 5. Have you heard about the CorpPass Administration?

 CorpPass is a corporate digital identity for businesses and other entities (such as non-profit organisations and associations) to transact with Government agencies online.
-CorpPass is now the only login method for online corporate transactions with more than 140 government digital services and therefore is needed for every Singapore company.
+CorpPass is now the only login method for online corporate transactions with over 250 government services and therefore is needed for every Singapore company.

 You will have to appoint a CorpPass Administrator to manage your CorpPass account which includes creation of users/sub-admins at your requests, assignment of the relevant government access to the relevant users, termination of users etc.